nschonni/cordova-docs/articles/tutorial-team-build/General.md

 Finally, if you see the error "**TypeError: Request path contains unescaped characters**" when building or installing a plugin you may need to either upgrade to a recent version of Node just (like Node 4 if your Cordova version allows it) or downgrade [Node.js 0.10.29](http://nodejs.org/dist/v0.10.29/).
 See [tips and workarounds](../tips-and-workarounds/general/tips-and-workarounds-general-readme.md#cordovaproxy) for additional details.

 <a name="osxgotcha"></a>
-## OSX Gotchas: Troubleshooting Tips for Building on a Mac
+## iOS/OSX Gotchas: Troubleshooting Tips for Building on a Mac
 There are a few relativley common issues when building a Cordova app on OSX related to permissions that are worth noting.

 1.  **You are seeing permission errors from "npm":** If you are seeing permission errors from "npm," you may be running into a situation where the build agent user's cache folder (~/.npm) is inaccessible.
 Generally this occurs if the folder or some of its contents was created while running as an administrator (sudo).
 Fortunately this is easy to resolve: